 The Basics

 My latest programming obsession is the Sega Genesis.
-Over the past couple of years I've written a few articles about it and even finished a small demo game.
+Over the past couple of years I've written a few articles about it and even finished some small demo games.
 I suppose I should be spending my time trying to write a high speed trading application and cash out.
-There's just something serene about writing assembler code though.
+There's just something serene about writing old-school assembler code though.
 I realize how strange that sounds.
 I think years of working on large complex systems with 100s of dependencies makes classic console programming seem so simple and quaint.

 In terms of actually playing video games - the majority of my gaming time is spent on the latest Zelda, Falcom, or Final Fantasy game.
 When I run out of those I usually go to work on my '90s RPG backlog.